jlchan/StartUpDG.jl/docs/src/refelem_usage.md

 ```
 This results in a DG spectral element method (DG-SEM) discretization, with a diagonal lumped mass matrix and differentiation matrices which satisfy a summation-by-parts property.

-There are not currently methods to change interpolation nodes, as these transformations can be performed as algebraic changes of basis after setting up a `RefElemData`.
+There is not an option to change interpolation nodes, as these transformations can be performed as algebraic changes of basis after setting up a `RefElemData`.